New Science, New Thinking on IBS

 Irritable Bowel Syndrome (IBS)

-IBS is often a remitting-relapsing functional bowel disorder with no known organic cause, characterized by symptoms of abdominal pain or discomfort, often associated with disturbed defecation.
-IBS is often associated with bloating, urgency of bowel movement, pain during defecation, gas and excessive mucus.
+IBS is often a multi-year, remitting-relapsing functional bowel disorder with no known organic cause, characterized by symptoms of abdominal pain or discomfort, often associated with disturbed defecation, bloating, urgency of bowel movement, pain during defecation, gas and excessive mucus.

 The Recent Thinking in IBS

-The older thinking in the healthcare community was that IBS was primarily psychosomatic.
+The older thinking in the healthcare community was that IBS was primarily a psychosomatic condition.
 Later, this thinking evolved to the belief that the site of the disturbance in IBS was primarily in the colon.
 This understanding was based on the colon’s association with disrupted bowel movements and visceral sensitivity.

-Recent thinking in IBS has been enabled by new tools such as confocal laser endomicroscopy,1,2 staining of immune cells,3 targeted biopsies4 and genotypic/phenotypic correlations.
-With the use of these new tools it has been shown that gut barrier disruption and reversible, localized, low-grade immune activation are associated with IBS.
+Recent thinking in IBS has been enabled by new tools such as confocal laser endomicroscopy1,2, staining of immune cells3, targeted biopsies4 and genotypic/phenotypic correlations.
+With the use of these new tools, it has been shown that, in addition to complex psychological and pain- perception cascades in IBS, gut barrier disruption and reversible, localized, often temporary, low-grade immune activation and gut microbiota dysbiosis – all occurring in the small intestine - are now also clearly associated with IBS.

 The Distinctive Nutritional Requirements for People with IBS

 Nutrient intake in IBS is disturbed because, due to distressful IBS symptoms, patients typically circumnavigate their regular diet.
 According to the American College of Gastroenterology IBS 2018 Monograph, 90% of IBS patients already exclude certain foods – thus setting up an altered nutritional intake.6